Vutov/CheckerApi/README.md

 >*Conditions* - show current conditions and are they enabled

+*{url}/debug/{condition}/{password}* - executes condition at the moment with all needed for debugging information - input and output.
+Note: Does not trigger alert.

 *{url}/swagger* - shows Swagger UI

 *{url}/version* - shows the last boot, environment and name